Catesby W. Clay, Chairman

 Additionally, Brutus Clay is a managing member of Kentucky River Properties, a mineral right and property holding company.
 He serves as treasurer of Saint Joseph Hospital Foundation, as a member of the board of trustees for the Lexington School and as a member of the advisory board for Ashland, the historic home of Henry Clay in Lexington.
 He holds an M.B.A. from the University of North Carolina, Chapel Hill, and a B.S.B.A. from Georgetown University.

 Martin O'Dowd serves as a senior consultant to Runnymede Farm.
 In this capacity, he advises management on bloodstock, breeding, sales preparation and the racing stable.
 Prior to his current assignment, O'Dowd was Vice President and General Manager of the farm, directing Runnymede's breeding and racing operations for 26 years.
 A lifelong horseman, he grew up on the Dromoland Castle Estate in County Clare, Ireland.
-Prior to joining Runnymede, O'Dowd worked for Coolmore/Ireland, one of the Thoroughbred industry’s largest global breeding and racing enterprises.
-Following his re-location to the United States, he joined Airdrie Stud, one of Kentucky’s most successful stallion and breeding operations, where his assignments included the position of stallion manager.
-During his tenure at Runnymede, he has been instrumental in revitalizing the farm’s broodmare band and developing the farm's global operations, which now extend to Europe and Japan, where Runnymede has been represented Group 1 winners and has been acknowledged in the most elite auction houses of the sport.
-He is a member of the Kentucky Thoroughbred Farm Managers Club and serves on the board of directors for the Center for Women in Racing.
+Prior to joining Runnymede, O'Dowd worked for Coolmore/Ireland, one of the thoroughbred industry's largest global breeding and racing enterprises.
+Following his relocation to the United States, he joined Airdrie Stud, one of Kentucky's most successful stallion and breeding operations, where his assignments included the position of stallion manager.
+During his tenure at Runnymede, he was instrumental in revitalizing the farm's broodmare band and developing the farm's global operations, which now extend to Europe and Japan, where Runnymede has been represented by Group 1 winners and has been acknowledged in the most elite auction houses of the sport.
+He is a member of the Kentucky Thoroughbred Farm Managers' Club and serves on the board of directors for the Center for Women in Racing.
 O'Dowd has been featured in several publications for his work at Runnymede, including the 2008 profile in Thoroughbred Daily News following Runnymede-bred Divine Park's win in the Metropolitan Handicap (G1).

 David Blee, Vice President